MANVITH7/ASU-Food-Bank/README.md

 ## Usage
 The webpage is intended for use by Arizona State University students, staff, and anyone interested in supporting or utilizing the ASU Food Bank services.

-## Customization
-To customize the webpage for your specific needs, consider the following:

-- **Logo and Branding:** Replace the ASU Food Bank logo and branding with your organization's branding.
-- **Content:** Modify the text content to reflect specific information about your food bank or organization.
-- **Contact Information:** Update the contact details in the footer with your organization's address, hours, email, and phone number.